How to Report a Concern

 Is your question related to medical needs?

-If your child has a specific medical need that you wish to discuss, you can talk to Mrs Austin at the school office.
+If your child has a specific medical need that you wish to discuss, you can talk to Mrs London at the school office.
 She will be able to assist with information such as asthma, or medication.
 If the need is more complex, she will make an appointment for you to see the appropriate person in school who can help.

 Are you looking for lost property?